 Welcome to our Country Collection!

-We are implementing S4D projects and programmes in countries all over the world, always in close cooperation with different local partner organisations.
+From 2012 until 2025 BMZ and GIZ implemented S4D projects and programmes in countries all over the world, always in close cooperation with different local partner organisations.
 In every country, significant S4D knowledge and content has been developed, in different languages, with different sport ant topical foci.
 We are happy to share that valuable S4D knowledge with you!

 COUNTRY OVERVIEW